 North Park University requires most undergraduate students to live on campus, with some exceptions for local/commuter, part-time, and students over the age of 24.
 Become familiar with this policy—and financial penalties for not abiding by this policy.

 When you first signed up for housing at North Park (typically prior to your first semester as a student), you paid a $250 housing deposit.
-This housing deposit is held the whole time you are a student at North Park University, and returned to you when you graduate or leave the University.
-The deposit amount you receive back when you graduate/leave may be less than $250 if any damage fees were assessed to campus housing in which you live.
+This housing deposit is held the entire time you are a student at North Park University and returned to you when you graduate or leave the University.
+The deposit amount you receive back when you graduate/leave may be less than $250 if any damage fees, lockout charges, student conduct fines, or other housing-related fees were assessed to your account.

 Returning Student Housing Sign-Up

 Returning students signing up for on-campus housing start by selecting the other person or group of people they want to live with, and then applying for a room or apartment with the capacity for that number of roommates.

 Following spring break each year, Residence Life holds information sessions to explain specific details regarding the roommate selection and housing application process for returning students.

 What must I do to apply for housing?

 In order to be placed in 2023-2024 housing, please make sure you complete this checklist prior to applying: